devenes/elastic-beanstalk-app/README.md

 AWS_SECRET_ACCESS_KEY
 ```

+- Your Elastic Beanstalk resources must have globally unique names.

 # Trigger your Terraform deployment with GitHub Actions

 When you create GitHub Action workflow, you can run `Terraform Apply` and `Terraform Destroy` stages automatically by pushing your code to GitHub repository.
 You can seperate  stages with adding the following commands to your GitHub Action workflow: